 LUT University offers a sustainable and attractive working environment for researchers and strives to improve it further with the European Commission initiative HRS4R - Human Resources Strategy for Researchers.

 In January 2013, LUT signed a commitment to promote the principles of the European Charter for Researchers and Code of Conduct for the Recruitment of Researchers (Charter and Code).
 LUT University received the "HR Excellence in Research" award from the European Commission on 6 November 2013.

-LUT has passed the renewal phase of the award for the last time in November 2019 and continues to use the “HR Excellence in Research” award and the application of the regulated HRS4R process for continuous improvement.
+LUT has passed the renewal phase assessment of the award for the last time in March 2023 and continues to use the "HR Excellence in Research" award and the application of the regulated HRS4R process for continuous improvement.

 HRS4R management – coordinating and monitoring the process

 The steering committee of the LUT quality and sustainability management systems chaired by the vice rector for education is responsible for directing the HRS4R process at LUT.
 The steering committee makes decisions on the HRS4R activities and action plans and monitors the implementation of current HRS4R action plan.
 Researchers are represented by committee members appointed by LUT schools.

 In the operational level HRS4R working group coordinates activities, takes care of internal and external communication, follows the progress of actions, prepares documentation for internal and external assessments and organizes meetings to assure the implementation of action plans.